Implementation guide

 documenting the disposal of information and records.

-An organisation must be able to account for their disposal of information and records in business systems, outsourced arrangements, and physical storage.
-This includes providing evidence that the disposal of information and records is permitted and authorised under disposal authorities’ and legal obligations, including the Public Records Act 2005.
+You must be able to account for the disposal of your information and records in business systems, outsourced arrangements and offsite storage.
+This includes maintaining evidence that the disposal of information and records is permitted and authorised under disposal authorities and legal obligations — including the Public Records Act 2005.